 |A tea party|

-In a political environment where many things went out of control – the wars that America fights, the derailing of the international financial system, the environmental catastrophe in the Gulf of Mexico – a government has to adjust facing old and new challenges.
+In a political environment where many things went out of control – the wars that America fights, the derailing of the international financial system, the environmental catastrophe in the Gulf of Mexico – a government has to adjust to facing old and new challenges.
 But how much government is needed?
 Enter the Tea Party Patriots fighting the Obama administration on all fronts.

-Professor Kathleen Canning informed an amazed audience about the right-wing movement in the States questioning whether the President is an American (Barack the Magic Negro), moving the public health insurance close to the Nazi euthanasia program, and calling adversaries socialists or even threatening them with physical attacks.
-Whilst Kathleen was somewhat afraid about this political polarization in the US, we Europeans still regard the States as a bulwark of democracy.
+Professor Canning informed an amazed audience about the right-wing movement in the States questioning whether the President is an American (Barack the Magic Negro), moving the public health insurance close to the Nazi euthanasia program, and calling adversaries socialists or even threatening them with physical attacks.
+While Kathleen was somewhat afraid about this political polarization in the US, we Europeans still regard the States as a bulwark of democracy.
 The discussion that followed was one of the most lively ones we ever had at our Stammtisch.

-After the lost war the ideals of the bourgeoisie were in shambles, the working class unemployed.
+After the lost war, the ideals of the bourgeoisie were in shambles, the working class unemployed.
 This caused a political cleavage in Germany with the formation of radical political parties at the right and the left of the party spectrum.
 Political murder and putsches were frequent.
-As the economic situation deteriorated with the Black Thursday in 1929 and unemployment rising, the gains of Communists and Nazis in democratic elections surged preventing the formation of stable governments.
-The disaster that followed you all know.
+As the economic situation deteriorated with the Black Thursday in 1929 and unemployment rising, the gains of Communists and Nazis in democratic elections surged, preventing the formation of stable governments.
+The disaster that followed, you all know.

-Would Joe the Plumber* yearning for the traditional American values hum a similar tune today as the middle class German in the Weimar Republic?
+Would Joe the Plumber* yearning for the traditional American values hum a similar tune today as the middle-class German in the Weimar Republic?
 I don't know, but taking into account what I wrote above about the situation in the US cannot be compared to the Weimar Republic.
-In the States contrary to Europe right and left wing parties although they exist do not play any role.
+In the States, contrary to Europe, right and left-wing parties, although they exist, do not play any role.
 The fight between right and left takes place within the two traditional parties.
 Will, in particular, the Republicans split as the moderate intellectuals may no longer tolerate the primitive propaganda of their extreme right.

-*not to be confused with Piotr Adamski the plombier Polonais in France who has a different profile
+*Not to be confused with Piotr Adamski, the plombier Polonais in France who has a different profile